dell/csm-docs/content/docs/concepts/authorization/v2.x/_index.md

 weight: 4
 no_list: true
 Description: >
-  Container Storage Module (CSM) for Authorization v2.x.
+  Container Storage Modules (CSM) for Authorization v2.x.
 tags:
  - csm-authorization
 ---

-The following diagram shows a high-level overview of Container Storage Module for Authorization with a `tenant-app` that is using a CSI driver to perform storage operations through the CSM for Authorization `proxy-server` to access the a Dell storage system.
+The following diagram shows a high-level overview of Container Storage Modules for Authorization with a `tenant-app` that is using a CSI driver to perform storage operations through the CSM for Authorization `proxy-server` to access the a Dell storage system.
 All requests from the CSI driver will contain the token for the given tenant that was granted by the Storage Administrator.

 ![Alt text](../../../../images/authorization/v2.x/image.png)

 This is the introduction to a Stateless Architecture for Authorization.
 The creation of storage, roles, and tenants is done through Custom Resources (CRs) which are tracked and contained within CSM Authorization.
 The underlying communication is consistent with the previous architecture which makes the creation of volumes and snapshots seamless.

-## Container Storage Module for Authorization Capabilities
+## Container Storage Modules for Authorization Capabilities
 {{<table "table table-striped table-bordered table-sm">}}
 | Feature                                                                                                                        | PowerFlex | PowerMax | PowerScale |
 | ------------------------------------------------------------------------------------------------------------------------------ | --------- | -------- | ---------- |